The Garden City High School senior girls attended the annual Women’s Health Awareness Program on March 31 in the Garden City High School Library.

 The Maurer Foundation is focused on delivering instructive programs to encourage health promoting behaviors.
 Everyday, choices are made that influence well-being.
 These choices may benefit or slightly harm health right now.
 However, over time, the rewards and consequences of these choices can become significant.
 Health behaviors formed during adolescence are closely associated with morbidity and mortality in adulthood.

 One in eight women will develop breast cancer in her lifetime.
 Over 9,000 women under 40 get breast cancer each year.
 Millions of dollars are spent each year to find an early diagnostic test and cure.
 Until these goals are reached, women need to know what they can do to reduce their risk for disease and the importance of early diagnosis.
 Research indicates high levels of estrogen are linked to a high risk for developing breast cancer.
-Controllable risk factors influence the amount of estrogen a person stores in their body.
+Controllable Anything that increases or decreases a person’s chance of developing a disease. influence the amount of A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue. a person stores in their body.
 Examples of controllable risk factors are amount of fat in the diet, exercise, alcohol use and smoking.

 Finally, the key to beating breast cancer is finding it early: monthly BSE can make a difference.
 People who detect breast cancer early have up to a 98 percent chance of survival.

 Want the Maurer Foundation to present at your school?
 Request a breast health program today.